-Launch your own nonprofit arts entity in an immersive, hands-on learning environment, or create a new for-profit enterprise that changes the cultural landscape.
+Launch your own arts nonprofit in an immersive, hands-on learning environment, or create a new for-profit enterprise that changes the cultural landscape.

 Yuchen Zhang, fashion tech designer, entrepreneur, and CEO of Wearable Media, spoke to Entrepreneurship in the Arts students about balancing profit and product with artistic vision, innovation, and social commentary.

 Suzy Delvalle, executive director of Creative Capital, hosted Entrepreneurship in the Arts students for a conversation on venture philanthropy in the arts.

 Jamala Johns, a New York-based artist and creative director, spoke to Entrepreneurship in the Arts students about developing a holistic career and brand while practicing self-care.

 To reshape the landscape of the creative sector, arts managers and professionals need the ability to think and work as entrepreneurs.
 The Entrepreneurship in the Arts MA program enables creative and artistically-minded students to imagine, identify, and build enterprises that will form and sustain the arts and culture worlds of the future.

 - One of the only programs of its kind in the country